Purpose

 Complete Lifecycle

-The complete flow from assertion development to enforcement involves multiple steps:
+The complete flow from assertion development to enforcement involves multiple steps:- Development: Write and test assertions locally using

-- Storage: Store assertion bytecode in Assertion DA using
+pcl - Storage: Store assertion bytecode in Assertion DA using

-- Submission: Submit the assertion ID to your project in the Credible dApp using
+pcl store, which returns the assertion ID - Submission: Submit the assertion ID to your project in the Credible dApp using

-- Deployment: Review the assertion, link it to specific contract addresses, choose Staging or Production environment, and sign the transaction to deploy it on-chain
+pcl submit - Deployment: Review the assertion, link it to specific contract addresses, choose Staging or Production environment, and sign the transaction to deploy it on-chain

 - Marked for Enforcement/Staging: During the timelock period, the assertion is marked for enforcement (production) or marked for staging (staging environment)